mhatrejeets/URL-Shortener/readme.md

-# URL Shortener
+# URL SHORTENER

-This project is a Go-based URL shortening service.
-It has the ability to shorten lengthy URLs, store them in a database, and use a short code to get the original URLs.
-The application runs in a containerized environment with Docker and Docker Compose and uses Redis and MySQL for caching and storage.
+The Project provide the URL shortening service.It shorten the lengthy URL, store them in database and use a short code to get the original URLs.
+It is a Golang based application that runs in a containerized environment with Docker.
+It uses Redis for caching and MySQL for the storage.

 ## Features

- * **URL Shortening**: For any lengthy URL, create a special short code.
+* **URL Shortening** : It  make long URLs in to short codes.
- * **Redirection**: Send clients back to the original URL after using the short code.
+* **Redirection** : It sends the client to the original URL through the new generated short codes.

- * **Persistent Storage**: Store URL mappings in MySQL.
+* **Persistent storage** : All the URLs and there short codes are mapped in the MySQl database.
- * **Caching**: For quicker lookups, use Redis.
+* **Caching** : For quick lookups the cache data is stored in the Redis.
- * **Static Web Interface**: A simple front-end to interact with the service.
+* **Protable and Scalable**: Docker is implemented to enable containerization.
- * **Portable and Scalable**: Docker and Docker Compose enable containerization.
+* **Static Web Interface**: A Static web page front-end to access the services.

 ## Technologies Used
 * **Backend**: Go with Fiber framework
 * **Database**: MySQL
 * **Cache**: Redis